 Examining the top causes of mortality is one way to measure the burden of disease in a community.
-This section describes the top five causes of death and top three causes of cancer deaths in this service area.
+This section describes the top five causes of death and top three causes of cancer deaths in all UIHO service areas combined.

-Racial misclassification leads to an underestimation of mortality rates in Al/AN populations.3 True mortality rates among Al/AN in this service area are assumed to be higher than the rates described below.
+Racial misclassification leads to an underestimation of mortality rates in Al/AN populations.3 True mortality rates among Al/ANs in these service areas are assumed to be higher than the rates described below.